coderdashing/DataAnalysisFinal/README.md

 4. The passengers generally decreased until around 2009 and increased from then on to a higher number.
 There was possibly a link between the passenger trend and the ongoing economic downturn in 2008/2009.

 # ANALYSIS:

-![Overall Traffic at SFO](charts/02_seasonal_patterns.png)
+# Seasonality (General)
+As anticipated, there is an increase in demand during the Summer.
+In the US, traffic peaks in July and February has been the lowest monthly traffic.
+February consistently sees the lowest traffic, partly due to being a shorter month.
+![Overall Traffic at SFO](charts/02_seasonal_patterns.png) While, the traffic is seasonal, comparing international vs domestic traffic shows a different picture.
+International traffic stays almost flat throughout the year.

+# Comparison of International and Domestic
+Domestic traffic pattern looks a lot similar to that of overall traffic.
+It is because of the majority of the flights being domestic.

 # CONCLUSION
 1. The measurements explained that most of the flights are domestic.